Get the latest strategies to protect your revenue in your inbox

 Table of Contents:

-• Most common types of cybercrimes
+• The five most common types of cybercrimes

 • How are they perpetrated

-• How can you protect your brand and yourself
+• How you can protect your brand and yourself

 New call-to-action

-5 most common types of cybercrimes:
+5 most common types of cybercrimes

-Phishing scams:
+Phishing scams

-Usually, these cybercrimes are committed by impersonating trusted and popular brands creating fake social media profiles and rogue websites to lure users into them.
-These sites copy the appearance of the real website to create a sense of security and usually ask to fill out forms with personal information to receive some kind of benefit, such as discounts.
-The most refined of these sites might include malicious scripts that scrap this information out of your browser, without the need for forms.
+Usually, these cybercrimes are committed by impersonating trusted and popular brands by creating fake social media profiles and rogue websites to lure users into them.
+These sites copy the appearance of the real website to create a sense of security and usually ask victims to fill out forms with personal information to receive some kind of benefit, such as discounts.

-This information is later monetized, and in the worst-case scenario, bank information was stolen.
-Even if no bank information was given, there are plenty of ways to gain profit from personal information as the Cambridge Analytica scandal proved.
+This information is later monetized, and in the worst-case scenario, bank information could be stolen.
+The most refined of these sites might include malicious scripts that scrape this information out of your browser, without the need for forms.
+So even if no bank information was given, there are plenty of ways to gain profit from personal information as the Cambridge Analytica scandal proved.

 From a business perspective, these scams are usually trying to impersonate potential providers.

-How to stay safe from phishing scams:
+How to stay safe from phishing scams

 From a business standpoint, instruct and educate your employees, since ultimately it comes to individuals to stay safe from this type of cybercrimes.

-Internet fraud:
+Internet fraud

 Usually, the victim receives communication from someone in need of help to move a large sum of money from a foreign country.
 There are plenty of variations of this scam and more are developed each day.